-- A. Ten (10) copies of the preliminary plat prepared in conformity with the dimensions and scale specifications established by the Planning Board, showing: [Amended 3-27-01 by L.L.
-2001-04] - (1) Proposed subdivision name; name of village, town and county in which it is located; date, true North point, scale, name and address of record owner, subdivider and engineer or surveyor, including license number and seal. - (2) The name of all subdivisions immediately adjacent and the name of the owners of record of all adjacent property. - (3) Zoning district, including exact boundary lines of district, if more than one (1) district, and any proposed changes in the zoning district lines and/or the Zoning Law applicable to the area to be subdivided.6 - (4) All parcels of land proposed to be dedicated to public use and the conditions of such dedication. - (5) Location of existing property lines, easements. buildings, watercourses, marshes, rock outcrops, wooded areas, single trees with a diameter of five (5") inches or more as measured three (3') feet above the base of the trunk, and other significant existing features for the proposed subdivision and adjacent property. - (6) Location of existing sewers, water mains, culverts and drains on the property, with pipe sizes, grades and direction of flow. - (7) Contours at intervals of five (5') feet or less as required by the Planning Board, including elevations on existing roads; approximate grading plan if natural contours are to be changed more than two (2') feet. - (8) The width and location of any streets or public ways or places shown on the Official Map or the Master Plan, if such exist, within the area to be subdivided, and the width, location, grades and street profiles of all streets or public ways proposed by the developer.
+- A. Six (6) copies plus a digital copy of the preliminary plat prepared in conformity with the dimensions and scale specifications established by the Planning Board, showing: [Amended 3-27-01 by L.L.
+2001-04] - (1) Proposed subdivision name; name of village, town and county in which it is located; date, true North point, scale, name and address of record owner, subdivider and engineer or surveyor, including license number and seal. - (2) The name of all subdivisions immediately adjacent and the name of the owners of record of all adjacent property. - (3) Zoning district, including exact boundary lines of district, if more than one (1) district, and any proposed changes in the zoning district lines and/or the Zoning Law applicable to the area to be subdivided.6 - (4) All parcels of land proposed to be dedicated to public use and the conditions of such dedication. - (5) Location of existing property lines, easements. buildings, watercourses, marshes, rock outcrops, wooded areas, single trees with a diameter of five (5") inches or more as measured three (3') feet above the base of the trunk, and other significant existing features for the proposed subdivision and adjacent property. - (6) Location of existing sewers, water mains, culverts and drains on the property, with pipe sizes, grades and direction of flow. - (7) Contours at intervals of five (5') feet or less as required by the Planning Board, including elevations on existing roads; approximate grading plan if natural contours are to be changed more than two (2') feet. - (8) The width and location of any streets or public ways or places shown on the Official Map or the Comprehensive Plan, within the

-&lt;sup>56 Editor's Note: See Ch.
+6 Editor's Note: See Ch.
 134, Zoning.
 Note: See Ch.
 134, Zoning.

-- (9) The approximate location and size of all proposed water lines, valves, hydrants and sewer lines and fire alarm boxes, connection to existing lines or alternate means of water supply or sewage disposal and treatment as provided in the Public Health Law; profiles of all proposed water and sewer lines. - (10) Storm drainage plan indicating the approximate location and size of proposed lines and their profiles; connection to existing lines or alternate means of disposal. - (11) Plans and cross sections showing the proposed location and type of sidewalks, street lighting standards, street trees, curbs, water mains, sanitary sewers and storm drains, and the size and type thereof; the character, width and depth of pavements and sub-base; the location of manholes, basins and underground conduits. - (12) Preliminary designs of any bridges or culverts, which may be required. - (13) The proposed lot lines with approximate dimensions and area of each lot. - (14) Where the topography is such as to make difficult the inclusion of any of the required facilities within the public areas as laid out, the preliminary plat shall show the boundaries of proposed permanent easements over or under private property, which permanent easements shall not be less than twenty (20') feet in width and which shall provide satisfactory access to an existing public highway or other public highway or public open space shown on the subdivision or the Official Map. - (15) An actual field survey of the boundary lines of the tract, giving complete descriptive data by bearings and distances, made and certified to by a licensed land surveyor.
+- § 111-22 - The approximate location and size of all proposed water lines, valves, (9) hydrants and sewer lines and fire alarm boxes, connection to existing lines or alternate means of water supply or sewage disposal and treatment as provided in the Public Health Law; profiles of all proposed water and sewer lines. - (10)Storm drainage plan indicating the approximate location and size of proposed lines and their profiles; connection to existing lines or alternate means of disposal. - Plans and cross sections showing the proposed location and type of (11)sidewalks, street lighting standards, street trees, curbs, water mains, sanitary sewers and storm drains, and the size and type thereof; the character, width and depth of pavements and sub-base; the location of manholes, basins and underground conduits. - (12)Preliminary designs of any bridges or culverts, which may be required. - (13)The proposed lot lines with approximate dimensions and area of each lot. - (14)Where the topography is such as to make difficult the inclusion of any of the required facilities within the public areas as laid out, the preliminary plat shall show the boundaries of proposed permanent easements over or under private property, which permanent easements shall not be less than twenty (20') feet in width and which shall provide satisfactory access to an existing public highway or other public highway or public open space shown on the subdivision or the Official Map. - An actual field survey of the boundary lines of the tract, giving complete (15)descriptive data by bearings and distances, made and certified to by a licensed land surveyor.
 The corners of the tract shall also be located on the ground and marked by substantial monuments of such size and type as approved by the Village Planning Board and shall be referenced and shown on the plat.